scds/intro-twine/lessons/lesson1.md

 - Finally, surround it with square brackets [[ ]].
 See the image below for an example.
 <img width="100%" src="../assets/img/lessons/project10.png" style="border: solid 2px black">

 You can see that only the text after the pipe is formatted blue.
 The Vintage Coffee points to two new passages, Tea and Cortado.
-In the game however, we instead see the display text show up for the options.
+In the game, however, we instead see the display text show up for the options.

 <img width="100%" src="../assets/img/lessons/project11.png" style="border: solid 2px black">